apace100/origins-docs/docs/types/power_types/particle.md

   	"frequency": 4
 }
 ```

-Continuously spawns portal particles on the entity that has the power.
+This example will continuously spawn portal particles on the entity that has the power.